 But how do real users rate this combination for weight loss?
 We’ll discuss that in the next section.

-Real Users Try ACV and Cranberry Juice for Weight Loss
+Real People Try ACV and Cranberry Juice

 A YouTube creator named “JustBeingC’Aira” shares her experience using an ACV and cranberry juice for 10 days and includes before-and-after images: